bhavanak513/bhavanak/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "## Reassigning Variables\n",
-    "Python lets you reassign variables with a reference to the same object."

    ]
   },
   {

    "cell_type": "code",
    "execution_count": null,
    "metadata": {},
    "outputs": [],
    "source": [

     "a = a + 10"
    ]
   },